 All children with SEND will have their support recorded on a class provision map, which includes information about the resources required as well as targets for progress.
-Provision maps are updated each term when the SENDCo meets with the class teacher.
-The school uses an electronic provision mapping recording tool, EDUKey, to support this work.
+Provision maps are updated each term when the SENDco meets with the class teacher.
 This allows quick access to children's plans, interventions, actions, reviews and assessment by teaching staff.
 It also allows for effective transition of children's records from teacher to teacher each year with a chronology of support across the child's school career.

-Children who need a higher level of additional support will also have an Individual Learning Plan which outlines their key SMART Targets (Specific, Measurable, Achievable, Realistic, Timely).
-These are reviewed and re-written on a termly basis by the class teacher with support from the SENDCo and are recorded electronically on EDUKey.
+Children who need a higher level of additional support will also have a My Plan which outlines their key SMART Targets (Specific, Measurable, Achievable, Realistic, Timely).